zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_sw_requirement.rst

 CMake
 *****

-The build-system is CMake based and supports the versions 3.13 or higher.
+The build-system is CMake based and supports the version 3.15 or higher.
-Please check `Exceptions and special cases`_ section if you need a higher version of CMake.

     - Please use the latest build version available.
     - Recent versions of CMake can be downloaded from